jungmannlab/picasso/docs/server.rst

 E.g. for a conda installation at ``C:\ProgramData\Miniconda3\python.exe`` and the script being located at ``C:\Users\Maximilian\Desktop\test.py`` the complete command to enter in Picasso server would be:
 ``C:\ProgramData\Miniconda3\python.exe C:\Users\Maximilian\Desktop\test.py $FILENAME``.

+When having an existing Picasso one-click installation, Picasso can directly be called via the command-line.
+Some example commands would then be:

+* ``picasso undrift $FILENAME`` for drift correction
+* ``picasso link $FILENAME`` for linking localizations
+* ``picasso dbscan $FILENAME 0.1 2`` for performing DBSCAN cluster analysis with 0.1 / 2

+etc.

 Preview
 ~~~~~~~
 Preview will render the super-resolution data in the browser.